OctopusDeploy/docs/docs/tenants/guides/multi-tenant-saas-application/creating-project-release.md

 ---
-title: Creating project deployment process
+title: Creating and deploying a release
-description: Create the project deployment process used as part of a multi-tenant SaaS setup in Octopus Deploy.
+description: Create and deploy a release as part of a multi-tenant SaaS setup in Octopus Deploy.
 position: 80
 hideInThisSectionHeader: true
 ---